evasimon/liri-node-app/README.md

 ### How to run LIRI

-Enter your terminal or bash the following line of code. liri.js can take in one of the following commands:
+liri.js can take in one of the following commands:

 * `node liri.js my-tweets`
 	* displays the latest 20 tweets and when they were created in the terminal/bash and adds them to a log.txt file